rayhu/bert-dependency-parsing-visualization/LEARNING.md

 ## What did BERT Heads learn
 [What Does BERT Look At?
 An Analysis of BERT's Attention, Clark et al., 2019](https://arxiv.org/abs/1906.04341)

 It is about what different heads in different layers learned during training.
+1. The attention-based probing classifier that takes attention maps as input.
+The classifier achieves 77 UAS at dependency parsing
+2. The reason why BERT attend to SEP is for "no-op".

 ## Why BERT heads learn
 [Identifying Semantic Induction Heads to Understand In-Context Learning, Ren et al., 2024](https://arxiv.org/pdf/2402.13055)